Trooper Steven Frink

 The suspect was eventually charged with felony hit and run, attempting to elude, reckless driving and no valid operator’s license.
 He served 30 days at the King County Youth Service Center.

 Trooper Frink's widow, Gayle, married Randy Schulz in September 1995, and lives in Sammamish.
-Gayle works as the Program/Services Director for Behind the Badge Foundation, an organization that provides assistance to families of fallen officers, as well as to law enforcement agencies in the State of Washington.
+Gayle worked as the Program/Services Director for Behind the Badge Foundation for 27 years.
+She is semi-retired and will end her career at the end of May 2022.
+She looks forward to what the future holds.

 Kari Frink, daughter of Steven and Gayle Frink, lives in Sammamish with her daughter, Chloe.
-Chloe was born on Steven’s birthday, March 20th, and will be 16 this year.
+Chloe was born on Steven’s birthday, March 20th, and will be 17 this year.
 Kari works for Laird Norton Wealth Management in Seattle.
-Steven and Gayle's son, Christian, graduated from Western Washington University in 2012, and completed Fire and EMT Training in Airway Heights, near Spokane.
+Steven and Gayle's son, Christian, graduated from Western Washington University in 2012.
 Christian was married in 2018, and lives in the Spokane area with his wife, Grace Flora.
+Christian and Grace welcomed their son, Teddy, to the family in August 2021.

-Trooper Frink's brother, Stuart, is a retired Motors Trooper.
-Trooper Frink’s father, Gordon, passed away in August 2006, and his mom, Lorene, passed away in April 2017.
+Trooper Frink’s brother, Stuart, is a retired Motors Trooper.
+Trooper Frink’s father, Gordon, passed away in August 2006, and his mother, Lorene, passed away in April 2017.

 In May of 1996, Trooper Frink was awarded the Medal of Honor, posthumously, for his actions on March 22, 1993, by the Law Enforcement – Medal of Honor Committee.